garrandall/popular-music-data/tracks/jigga-my-n-----jay-z.md

 Roc-A-Fella, Ruff Ryders, Swizz Beats
 It's almost over y'all
 Jigga, how real is that?
-Uhh, uhh, uhh, lights out niggaz!
+Uhh, uhh, uhh, lights out niggas!

 (Jigga) What's my motherfuckin name?
 (Jigga) And who I'm rollin with huh?
-(My niggaz) Uh-huh-uh-uhh-uhh-uhh
+(My niggas) Uh-huh-uh-uhh-uhh-uhh
-Niggaz better get it right, bitches better get it right, who?
+Niggas better get it right, bitches better get it right, who?
 (Jigga) What's my motherfuckin name?
 (Jigga) And who I'm rollin with huh?
-(My niggaz) Uh-huh-uh-uhh-uhh-uhh
+(My niggas) Uh-huh-uh-uhh-uhh-uhh
-Niggaz better get it right, bitches better get it right
+Niggas better get it right, bitches better get it right

 Yeah. yeah.
 From the crap tables down in A.C.
 Back on the block Jay-Z motherfucker from the, the, the Roc Went solo on that ass but it's still the same
 Brooklyn be the place where I serve them thangs
-B. my niggaz was strugglin, to the 'burbs they came And then we got to hustlin, murderin thangs
+B. my niggas was strugglin, to the 'burbs they came And then we got to hustlin, murderin thangs
 I dipped in my stash, splurged on a chain
 Now I'm Titanic, Iceberg's the name